(1918 – 2010)

 In the annals of Utah’s skiing history, Mel Fletcher merits his own chapter.
 Its pages would regale readers with tales of “a human ski lift,” a lift builder, trail-cutter, ski jumper, ski school director, ski patrol leader, ski club president and tireless servant in his hometown of Park City.

-In 1946 he became Summit County’s first ski school director at Snow Park, also called Frog Valley and now Deer Valley Resort.
-In 1965, Mel became ski patrol director at Treasure Mountain Ski Area (now Park City Mountain).
-From 1979 to 1981 he was patrol director at Parley's Summit (formally Gorgoza Park and now Woodward Park City).
+In 1946, he became Summit County’s first ski school director at Snow Park, also called Frog Valley--now Deer Valley Resort.
+In 1965, Mel became ski patrol director at Treasure Mountain Ski Area--now Park City Mountain Resort.
+From 1979 to 1981, he was patrol director at Parley's Summit (formally Gorgoza Park and now Woodward Park City).

 Living to age 92, Mel watched the 2002 Olympic Winter Games unfold at his doorstep, and marveled at how far his beloved ski sport had advanced.
 It was a pleasure well deserved.